 The Bollywood film PK (2014) is a sharp satire concerning the confusions faced by an alien visitor when he tries to make sense of India’s different religions and their conflicting dictates.

 Christian dystopias are depicted in films such as Escape from L.A.
 (1996) and the witty satire Existo (1999).
 The strongest of these was the Margaret Atwood adapted The Handmaid’s Tale (1990) and the later tv series The Handmaid’s Tale (2017- ), which shows a future where most people are sterile and the few remaining fertile women are enslaved by a fundamentalist elite in order to breed.
 Peter Watkins’ Privilege (1967) is set in a near-future where the government manipulate the popularity of a rock singer, getting him to undergo a conversion to Christianity as a means of quelling youth revolt.
 One of the strangest dystopias was the one featured in Franklyn (2008), which is partially set in a world where it is mandatory that everybody has a religion (although it does not matter what type).

 Strangest Dreams: Invasion of the Space Preachers (1990) concerned alien invaders come in the form of televangelists whose broadcasts contain mind control messages.
-In We Summon the Darkness (2019), we learn that a spate of ritual Satanist killings is being created by a televangelist to drive people to his church.
+In We Summon the Darkness (2019), we learn that a spate of ritual Satanist killings is being created by the followers of a televangelist to drive up church attendance.

 - The Night of the Hunter (1955)